Raqueldelcastillo/Console-Finances/README.md

 # Unit 4 Challenge: Console Finances

+After a class with a tutor I have more understanding of the process We went through the questions I have and he helped me out with the challenge.

 ## Overview

 In this challenge, you'll be using the concepts you've learned to complete the required activity.
 This activity presents a real-world situation in which your newfound JavaScript skills will come in handy.
 You are tasked with creating code for analyzing the financial records of a company.
 You have been provided with a financial dataset in the `starter/index.js` file.